Can Probiotics Help with Weight Loss During Menopause?

 Grains, especially whole grains, are rich in fiber.
 Whole grains are grains that possess three primary components: bran, endosperm, and germ.
 The bran is the outer layer of grains and is the part with the most fiber, as well as B vitamins and minerals.
 The endosperm is the middle layer, which is a starchy carbohydrate.
 It has some proteins, as well as B vitamins and iron.
 The germ is the core of the grain, and it's packed with nutrients like B vitamins, vitamin E, and healthy fats.

-So why are whole grains a better source of fiber when it comes to grains?
-Unlike whole grains, refined grains only have an endosperm.
-Refined grains have an imbalance and cannot provide you with the full breadth of vitamins, nutrients, and fibers that a balanced, healthy diet requires.
 Some fiber-rich grains include barley, buckwheat, and rye, which are ingredients typically used in certain bread products.
 Roughly two grams of these grains can give you 10 percent or more of your recommended daily fiber intake.
-A few other sources of fiber that may be a bit easier to incorporate into your diet are things like oats, quinoa, and brown rice.
+A few other sources of fiber that may be a bit easier to incorporate into your diet are oats, quinoa, and brown rice.
 While one gram of these grains may produce less than 10 percent of your daily value, they can still help contribute to a balanced food intake.

 Fruits, Vegetables, and Legumes

-Artichokes are one of the higher listed items on the fiber chart.
-A medium artichoke, which tends to be around 120 grams, can give you up to 10 grams of fiber.
-Black beans are also a great source of fiber.
-Just one cup can have up to 15 grams of fiber.
-It's important to remember that if you're going to incorporate any of the above into your diet, you should gradually increase your food intake, as this will offer you more health benefits and help reduce side effects like bloating, inflammation, and gas.
+It's important to remember that if you're going to incorporate more fiber-filled foods into your diet, you should gradually increase your intake of them.
+This will offer you more health benefits and help reduce side effects like bloating, inflammation, and gas.

 The Institute of Medicine’s guidelines recommends that women consume 25 grams of fiber per day for a balanced diet, especially menopausal women.
 So you have room to pick and choose what kinds of foods you want to eat on a daily basis and incorporate them to reach your healthy weight.